veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-content.md

 ### Associated Attributes:
-**Style**-accepts string value and it is applied as inline css to element and it is affected based on property given.
+- **Style-** It accepts string value and it is applied as inline css to element and it is affected based on property given.
 An inline CSS is used to apply a unique style to a single HTML element.
 An inline CSS uses the style attribute of an HTML element.
 (eg. color:blue).

-**Class**- It accepts string value.
+- **Class-** It accepts string value.
 It specifies one or more class names for an element.
 The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.(eg. class=toolbar)

 ### Support
 - **Devices:** Android, iOS